semanticdata/forgetful-notes/content/Uses.md

 ---
 title: Uses
 compartir: true
-alias: ["Uses"]
+alias:
+  - Uses
 ---

-Here’s a curated, but non-comprehensive, non-exhaustive list of the hardware and software I use on a day-to-day basis.
+A non-comprehensive list of the hardware and software I use on a day-to-day basis.

 ## Hardware